wp-plugins/social-contact-display/readme.txt

 5. Fill in the options and select Save

 == Frequently Asked Questions ==

+= What has changed in Version 3? =

+The pro and free plugin has now been merged.
+Thanks to everyone who donated to the project.
+We are now putting our efforts into making the plugin the best it can be for our users.

 = What has changed in Version 2? =